UNIVERSITY OF SASKATCHEWAN ALUMNI ASSOCIATION

-(2) Where it is not feasible for the committee to meet in person, a committee meeting
+(2) Where it is for feasible for the committee to meet in person, a committee meeting may

-may take place by mail, email, fax, teleconference or other appropriate technologies.
+take place by mail, email, fax, teleconference of other appropriate technologies.

 AFFILIATED ASSOCIATIONS AND ORGANIZATIONS

-26. The Association year shall run from the end of the annual general meeting to the end of the following
+25. The Association shall run from the end of the annual general meeting to the end of the following annual general meeting.